-May 30: WIC (cert/recert, check pick-up, appt. only); Blood draws, immunizations, blood pressures, blood sugar screenings; Health Department downstairs; Health Department downstairs; Monthly Board of Trustees meeting at 4 pm, Health Department upstairs
+June 26: Blood draws, immunizations, blood pressures, blood sugar screenings; Health Department downstairs; Robin Harwell, RD, Diabetes Education Class 11:00 am till 1:00 pm (Walk-ins Welcome), Health Department downstairs; Monthly Board of Trustees meeting at 4 pm, Health Department upstairs

-May 31: WIC (cert/recert, check pick-up, appt. only); immunizations; Health Department downstairs
+June 28: WIC (cert/recert, check pick-up, appt. only); immunizations; Health Department downstairs

 West Plains Parks & Recreation